ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/paynow/createContract.md

    # Create the workload section of the contract and add the contents in the workload.yaml file.

    #
-   # The Docker Compose file and all supporting configuration files are assumed to be in the ./compose directory
+   # The pod descriptor and all supporting configuration files are assumed to be in the ./play directory
-   # There should not be any unnecessary files as they will get tarred up and added to the COMPOSE_B64 variable
+   # There should not be any unnecessary files as they will get tarred up and added to the PLAY_B64 variable
    #
-   COMPOSE_B64=\$(tar -czv -C compose . | base64 -w0)
+   PLAY_B64=\$(tar -czv -C play . | base64 -w0)

    #
    # This specifies an intermediate file that could be deleted at the end of the script but